-- Upon receipt of the letter of resignation, OHR will provide a Check List, Exit Interview Questionnaire and other clearing documents.
-The employee submits the completed forms to OHR at the exit interview.
+- Upon receipt of the letter of resignation, the Office of Human Resources will provide a check list, Exit Interview Questionnaire and other clearing documents.
+The employee submits the completed forms to the Office of Human Resources at the exit interview.

 Statement of Accountability/Responsibility

-The President, through the Executive Director for Human Resources and the Office of Human Resources (OHR), shall be responsible for enforcing Human Resources procedures and policies.
-OHR shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Executive Director of Human Resources and the Office of Human Resources, shall be responsible for enforcing human resources policies and procedures.
+The Office of Human Resources shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.